 In which I encounter two lighthouses, battle my way across boulder fields, contemplate cliff climbing, and nearly fall in a river.

-In which I suffer greatly from yesterday’s 15 miles, cross the railway line God knows how many times (although it selfishly doesn’t let me cross any rivers), and pick a fight with a sheep.
+In which I suffer greatly from yesterday’s 15 miles, cross that bloody railway line god knows how many times (although it selfishly doesn’t let me cross any rivers), and pick a fight with a sheep.

-In which I get to like the town of Barrow, consider risking drowning, get stopped by the fuzz, take a big tumble and hurt myself, then get sunburnt crossing a desert.
+In which I get to like the town of Barrow a little more, consider risking drowning for a short cut, get caught by the fuzz, take a big tumble and hurt myself, then get sunburnt crossing a desert.

 My longest walk so far on this adventure, in which I discover a contender for Britain’s Shittiest Island, and encounter a strange cloaked figure.

-A walk I’ve put off for three weeks due to my dislike of cycling!
-It takes me up and down a mountain, around the Leven estuary, dodging cars and lorries on the A590, and all the time I think I could have waded across the river.
+This is a walk I’ve put off for three weeks due to my dislike of cycling.
+It takes me up and down a mountain, around the Leven estuary, dodging cars and lorries on the A590, and all the time I think I could have waded across the river instead.